 Guidelines for Grant Use:

 Please write for an interdisciplinary audience of your peers, remembering that not every reviewer is an expert in your area of research.
-The proposal should not exceed five pages in length, including the bibliography.
-It should be double-spaced, have one-inch margins.
-It should consist of the following sections.
+It should be written by you, but should be discussed with your mentor.
+The proposal should not exceed five pages in length, including the references cited.
+It should be double-spaced, have one-inch margins, and use a font 11 pt or larger.
+It should consist of the following sections: